CaptainJRoy/Spare5/README.md

 # Spare5
-Spare 5 Script i've been working on
+Spare 5 Script i've worked on

 So this is a script i made for the website Spare5.
-It automaticcaly select and complete available tasks (not every one).
-Note that i decided to make this script public, now that i don't use the website anymore.
-As a result of this, it might become redundant, however you may use the code as you wish.
+It automaticaly selects and completes available tasks (not every one).
+Note that i only decided to make this script public now that i don't use the website anymore.
+As a result of this, it might become unusefull, however you may use the code as you wish.
 I only ask you to mention me if you give it to someone.
 I believe that now the use of scripts is prohibited, so do it at your own risk.

 Cheers